Unique Population Registry Code: Use

 On 23 October 1996, the Presidential Agreement for the Adoption and Use of the Population Registry Unique Code by the Federal Government (Acuerdo Presidencial para la adopción y uso por la Administración Pública Federal de la Clave Única de Registro de Población) was published in the Official Gazette of the Federation.
+The first CURP issued in 1996 was generated for the then President of Mexico, Ernesto Zedillo Ponce de León.
+This was done as part of the initial implementation of the system to test its functionality.

 The Agreement provides assigning a CURP number to everyone living in Mexico and to Mexicans living abroad.

 Currently, the CURP is essential for tax filings, to keep records of companies, schools, membership in government-run health services, passport applications, and other government services.

 CURP number is now used in all Civil Registry individual records (birth and death certificates) and certified copies thereof.

 Although primarily intended to substitute for a series of registration numbers (IMSS, RFC, IFE), CURP has failed to replace any of these, which continue to use their own code-generation protocols.
 Nevertheless, INE voting card now contains both the IFE code and the CURP code.